2026 Spring Semester Course Registration Begins October 13. Learn more. NEW! Our New Registration System Is Here! Learn more.

 Not to intimidate you, but that is exactly what we have - a plethora of classes designed to educate, to illuminate, and to change people's lives.
 It may be a lot of information to wade through, but we're here to help you build your bridge to success, whatever that may look like.
 When you're ready to take the next step, just enter a search word in the box above and start browsing.

-Designed for advanced ESOL students, this course emphasizes speaking and listening to formal American English used in college and work settings.
-There will be continued practice on academic listening and note-taking skills as well as exposure to real-life formal talks and college lectures.
-Class activities include leading and participating in group discussions, listening to lectures and taking notes, giving presentations and speeches and participating in debates.
+Designed for high-intermediate level ESOL students, this course emphasizes speaking and listening to formal American English used in college and work settings.
+There will be practice on academic listening and note-taking skills as well as exposure to real-life formal talks and college lectures.
+Class activities include group discussions on academic and professional subject matter, listening to lectures and taking notes on academic topics and giving informative presentations demonstrating appropriate elements of presentation delivery, such as eye contact, body language, voice control, and visual aid.
+There is continued focus on correct pronunciation.
 This course may be repeated for up to 6 hours of credit.
-Integrated with credit ESOL-0304.
+Integrated with credit ESOL-0303.